 A heat pump extracts heat energy from the air or ground, even when it is cold outside, and uses it to warm your home.

 A well-designed heat pump system transfers around three to four times more energy into a property as heat then it uses to extract it.
-As a result, heat pumps are incredibly efficient and also have the potential to significantly lower fuel bills, particularly in properties without access to mains gas.
+As a result, heat pumps are incredibly efficient.

 - Provides heating and hot water from the energy stored in the air or ground